JavierChico/JavierChico.github.io/content/project/spectral_density/index.md

 # slides: example
 ---

-UROP Project: Spectral Density Estimation on the Kernel Polynomial Method, supervised by Dr [Andreew Horning](https://math.mit.edu/directory/profile.html?pid=2334)
+UROP Project: Spectral Density Estimation on the Kernel Polynomial Method, supervised by Dr [Andrew Horning](https://math.mit.edu/directory/profile.html?pid=2334)

 Developed a result on the convergence of random variables when transformed by Chebyshev Polynomials.